-Section 144 imposed around Ambala airbase ahead of Rafale jets arrival
+IAF Chief Bhadauria to receive 5 Rafale jets today; Section 144 imposed around Ambala airbase

 New Delhi, July 28: Security has been tightened around the Ambala Air Force Station, Haryana a day ahead of the much-anticipated arrival of the first batch of five Rafale jets, banning shooting of videos and photography.